IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 Consider the situation where you happen to be tracking down a bug that occurs when your users attempt to authenticate.
 Because we have exposed a `Subject` we have to check all the subscriptions to the `signInResult` output _but also_ any subscriptions to the `signIn` input!
-This makes things harder than they should be...
+This makes things harder than they should be…

-Let's take a look at a simple approach to get our encapsulation back!:
+Let's take a look at a simple approach to get our encapsulation back:

 ```swift
 class AuthViewModel {